matkoniecz/taginfo_api_wrapper_in_python/README.md

 It is a Python wrapper for a tiny part of [taginfo API](https://taginfo.openstreetmap.org/taginfo/apidoc) that I use in my projects.

 Note that the taginfo API is intended for the use of the OpenStreetMap community.
-Do not use it for other services. ([source](https://wiki.openstreetmap.org/wiki/Taginfo/API))
+Do not use it for other purposes. ([source](https://wiki.openstreetmap.org/wiki/Taginfo/API)) As taginfo is open source you can deploy own service of needed.

 # Examples